-The Executive Compensation Committee of the Board of Directors (the “Board”) of Moog Inc. (the “Company”) is appointed by the Board to discharge the Board’s responsibilities relating to compensation of the Company’s executives.
+The Executive Compensation Committee of the Board of Directors (the “Board”) of Moog Inc. (the “Company”) is appointed by the Board to discharge the Board’s responsibilities relating to compensation of the Company’s executives and related matters.

 The Committee will be composed of at least three directors, all of whom satisfy the definition of “independent” under the listing standards of the New York Stock Exchange (NYSE).
 All Committee members shall also be “non-employee directors” as defined by Rule 16b-3 under the Securities Exchange Act of 1934 and “outside directors” as defined by Section 162(m) of the Internal Revenue Code.
 The Committee members will be appointed by the Board and may be removed by the Board in its discretion.
 The Committee shall have the authority to delegate any of its responsibilities to subcommittees as the Committee may deem appropriate, provided the subcommittees are composed entirely of independent directors.
 The composition of the Committee and its independence will be reviewed annually by the Board of Directors.